 Often clients are unsure whether to photograph their factories or facilities because they see them as boring or not clean enough.
 In my experience there are ways to make any type of process or business look interesting.
 Often the general public and potential customers are incredibly curious by what most companies do.
 I love the fact that my job allows me to visit an enamel sign maker in Keighley that still uses hand screen printing -Trico.
 A controls company like Servelec and visit Outokumpu’s blast furnace in the same month.
 Three very different companies but all equally fascinating.

 I have recently been involved in some medical projects working with WHP in Newcastle whose ‘clean’ facilities are built for pharmaceutical development.
 More locally in Sheffield I worked with Special Steels Ltd and visited the fascinating Catra testing facility.

 So, if your company is looking for an Industrial and Rail Infrastructure Photographer to photograph your business or project please get in touch for a chat.
-For further info please see the recent work section as well as the phama and medical and process, construction and rail and manufacturing section.
+For further info please see the recent work section as well as the phama and medical, building and projects and rail and manufacturing section.

 Recent Blog Post: HERE, also Industrial Sheffield History